Unreal Tournament 3: Xbox 360 version

 Upon release, the Xbox 360 version had five exclusive maps, two exclusive characters, a two-player split screen mode, and all the downloadable content released by Epic already on the disc.
 With the release of the PS3 and PC "Titan Upgrade" patch on March 5, these versions offered the formerly exclusive Xbox 360 content, as well as other content.
 The Xbox 360 version does not support user-generated mods, as additional content has to be verified by Microsoft before being released.
 It is the only version to support controllers only.

 Cancelled Linux and Mac OS X versions

 The Linux and Mac OS X versions of the game were planned to be released as downloadable installers that work with the retail disc.
 Ryan C. Gordon has uploaded screenshots of the game, dating from September 2008, running on both platforms.
-On May 22, 2009, Ryan stated that the UT3 port for Linux was still in process, but later in December 2010, Steve Polge announced that the Linux port would never be released, making it the second' 'Unreal Tournament game not to be released on Linux.
+In May 2009, Ryan stated that the UT3 port for Linux was still in process, but later in December 2010, Steve Polge revealed that the Linux port would never be released, making it the second Unreal Tournament game not to be released on Linux.